 At the entrance to the crypto world, everyone can see a “signboard” informing about coming to a highly anonymous and private place.
 But is it actually so?
 The one fact that is really indisputable is a decentralized nature of cryptocurrencies.
 It means that to confirm a transaction users don’t need a third party: they do this on their own.
 Still, transparency, positioned as blockchain’s main boon, gives rise to some issues.
 The lack of privacy often pushes away those users who don’t want their financial matters be available for a broad public.

 Bitcoin, a so-called “King of all cryptocurrencies”, failed to provide privacy in transactions.
-And many users who believed crypto was private because it didn’t disclose names, were surprised.
+It surprised many users, who believed that crypto was private because it didn’t disclose names.
 Bitcoin blabs the following personal data:

 – Sender’s address;

 – Amount of coins sent;

 – Recipient’s address.

 A revolutionary technology Mimblewimble has broken into the crypto market as an attempt to bring a higher degree of privacy.
 To be precise, this is a tech that prevents blockchains from disclosing personal information.
 It got its name after a Harry Potter spell which he used to stop people from telling out the secrets.

 A newly-introduced technology, first of all, aims to reduce the size of blockchains.
 To do this, Mimblewimble combines all transactions in a block in a single transaction.
 So, there’s no possibility to gain an insight into a single transaction.
 As a result, nodes can verify transactions without disclosing any personal data.

 Mimblewimble protocol hides original IP addresses from transactions in order to travel over the network.
 During so-called “cut-through” process, the protocol aggregates intermediary transactions with each other.
 As a result, it gains greater privacy because it is difficult to track a transaction which blends with many.